Last updated on December 7th, 2023 at 08:28 pm

 These design examples are architects’ wet dreams – they’re sustainable, alright, but expensive.
 Which brings down the overall eco-friendliness somewhat, but this is all just for inspiration for our future (small, self-sustaining and adequate) homes.
 Some of these designs are pre-fab and some are not.
 My dream is to one day buy about 5 acres of land, build a little sustainable house on it and develop the land according to permaculture principles.
-I’m nowhere close to even think about affording something like this, but hey, dreams are free;)
+If you’re renovating your home, there are loads of ideas for using recycled materials.
+If you have a pool, then here are some eco-friendly maintenance tips, such as using sustainable pool stabilizers.

 #1 THE TATTUPLEX | LOS ANGELES